hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 #### 4.2.1 Basic

-**Sequential contant propagation**-Here only the first logic can be optimized as the output of flp always zero.
+**Sequential contant propagation**- Here only the first logic can be optimized as the output of flop is always zero.
 However for the second flop, the output changes continuously, therefor it cannot be used for contant propagation.

 ![1e34f504-64e1-411d-a668-5294c6ea78f5](https://user-images.githubusercontent.com/104454253/166128292-7faf6384-792a-4455-a847-350bb95b631f.jpg)